Safe Road User Award

 Introducing the Safe Road User Award

-This Award, which has been developed in collaboration with the Driving Standards Agency (DSA), stems directly from recent initiatives by the UK Government to bring about changes in driving attitudes in the UK.
+This Award, which has been developed in collaboration with the Driving and Vehicle Standards Agency (DVSA), stems directly from recent initiatives by the UK Government to bring about changes in driving attitudes in the UK.

 The aim of the Safe Road User Award is to build positive attitudes to road use and to help young people to take responsibility for using the roads safely.
 Young people who become proficient road users at an early stage will be able to carry these attitudes and behaviours throughout life.
 This, in turn, should result in fewer deaths and serious injuries among road users.
 Being a safe and proficient road user is a significant life skill which this award will contribute to developing.

 Candidates who successfully complete the Safe Road User Award are eligible to sit an abridged version of the DVSA Driver Theory Test.
 The Abridged Theory Test consists of 35 multiple choice questions instead of the usual 50.
 Candidates should book the Abridged Theory Test through the DVSA booking call centre by calling 0300 200 11 22.
 Candidates must provide their personal Scottish Candidate Number (SCN) when making the booking.

 The Award consists of 2 Units set at SCQF level 4/QCF level 1:

 - Understanding How To Use The Roads - This Unit focuses on developing the knowledge and understanding of safe road use

 - Developing Positive Road User Attitude - This Unit focuses on developing a responsible, careful and considerate attitude toward road use.